pgdemiranda/ml_capstone2024/README.md

 | **Feature** | **Description**                     |
 |-------------|-------------------------------------|
 | `valor`     | The average price of the vehicle.   |

+## Tools
+- Poetry
+- Python 3.10
+- PyTorch
+- Docker
+- Kubernetes

+## Requirements
+The Python dependencies required to run this project are specified in the [pyproject.toml](./pyproject.toml) file.
+Additionally, Docker and Kubernetes must be installed to execute the full scope of the project.

+## <span style="color:red">**How to reproduce this project?**</span>

 ## Notebooks
 As this is an iterative process, different notebooks were produced to train various models and experiment with different approaches.